...

 Cable

 Cable Internet uses a complex network of coaxial cables.
 These coaxial cables are the same lines that deliver cable TV.
-Cable internet is one of the major sources of internet throughout the years with many providers operating in the industry.
+Cable internet is one of the major sources of internet through out the years, with many providers operating in the industry.

 Cable internet is accessible to more than 41 states.
 The internet speeds delivered by cable are extremely high and therefore, a common choice for many users.
 The cable internet is not influenced by weather conditions.